Universities of Wisconsin AI News and Initiatives

 Safeguarding with AI Oversight Guidance

-• In May 2025, the university issued an official campus-wide communication warning about third-party AI “bots” that integrate with Teams, emphasizing risks to data security, contractual limitations, and compliance issues.
+• In May 2025, UW–River Falls issued a campus-wide security notice about third-party AI “bots” that integrate with tools like Microsoft Teams, outlining risks related to data security, contracts, and regulatory compliance and advising on safer alternatives.

 UW–River Falls AI Security Notice